Aimware0/d2r_data/README.md

 # d2r_data

-For reading excel txt files for d2r and converting them to json
+For reading excel txt files for d2r and converting them to json or a python dictionary